 Privatization of water services offers a possible -- but neither the only nor a guaranteed -- solution to the problem of water scarcity.
 When approaching questions related to essential water services, governments should be wary that adopting World Bank and IMF policies, in conjunction with concession contracts and international investment and trade treaties, may unintentionally lock in the process of privatization.
-It is essential to understand the inter-linkages among different economic policies. access to water for some of the billions of people with no safe drinking water or sanitation systems.6 However, this is a vastly debated issue.
+It is essential to understand the inter-linkages among different economic policies. access to water for some of the billions of people with no safe drinking water or sanitation systems.
+However, this is a vastly debated issue.
 The IFIs contend that higher payments from consumers are an incentive for suppliers to extend pipes to those relying on water trucks or unclean sources.
-Indeed, there are examples where privatization has proven successful in delivering water services to those in need.7 ing shift from public to private provision of water on sustainable development are still unclear, and recent cases, in fact, suggest that privatization can fail to meet the goal of creating access to this vital resource, especially among the poor and marginalized.
+Indeed, there are examples where privatization has proven successful in delivering water services to those in need.

+During the past years, however, it has become increasingly evident that privatization does not constitute a one-size-fits-all solution.
+The overall effects of the increasing shift from public to private provision of water on sustainable development are still unclear, and recent cases, in fact, suggest that privatization can fail to meet the goal of creating access to this vital resource, especially among the poor and marginalized.
 To cite one example: despite the 1999 imposition of water charges in South Africa, there was no significant expansion of water pipes, and the poor in Kwagulu-Natal had to continue relying on polluted river supplies.
-In 2001, this practice resulted in a cholera outbreak.8 is more, the push to liberalize through international, legally binding investment and trade agreements creates new problems: By rendering domestic policy choices enforceable through international tribunals, these treaties effectively lock countries into an irreversible process of liberalization and privatization.9
+In 2001, this practice resulted in a cholera outbreak.